Special $L$-values of certain CM weight three Hecke eigenforms

 Hecke characters, also identified as Gr\"ossencharaktere or id\'ele class characters for number fields, generalize the notion of Dirichlet characters and have associated $L$-functions that also satisfy functional equations, following the treatment in \cite{Ireland-Rosen} and \cite{book:silverman}; other references include \cite{Neukirch, Raghuram-HeckeNotes}.
-In what follows, we provide a brief overview and present an example to demonstrate more explicit connections to the theory of complex multiplication.
+In what follows, we provide a brief overview and present an example to demonstrate more explicit connections to the CM theory.

 Let \(K\) be a number field with ring of integers \(\mathcal{O}_{K}\).
 A modulus \(\mathfrak{m}\) is a nonzero ideal of \(\mathcal{O}_{K}\).
-Let \(I_{K}(\mathfrak{m})\) denote the group of fractional ideals of \(K\) that are coprime to \(\mathfrak{m}\), and let \(P_{K,1}(\mathfrak{m})\) be the subgroup of principal ideals \((\alpha)\) satisfying the congruence $\alpha \equiv 1 \pmod{\mathfrak{m}}$.
+Let \(I_{K}(\mathfrak{m})\) denote the group of fractional ideals of \(K\) that are coprime to \(\mathfrak{m}\), and let \(P_{K,1}(\mathfrak{m})\) be the subgroup of principal ideals \((\alpha)\) satisfying the congruence $\alpha \equiv 1 \mod{\mathfrak{m}}$.

 A {Hecke character} modulo \(\mathfrak{m}\) is a group homomorphism

 that factors through the ray class group $\mathrm{Cl}_{\mathfrak{m}}\coloneqq I_{K}(\mathfrak{m}) \big/ P_{K,1}(\mathfrak{m})$, and is determined by a pair \((\psi_{f}, \psi_{\infty})\) associated with the modulus \(\mathfrak{m}\) and infinity type \( \{(n_{v})\}_{v \mid \infty}\), where \(n_{v} \in \Z\).
 The finite component is a finite-order character